instrumentation-score/spec/README.md

 - **Target**: OTLP element type (`Resource`, `TraceSpan`, `Metric`, `Log`),
 - **Impact**: Impact level (`Critical`, `Important`, `Normal`, `Low`).

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in rule criteria are to be interpreted as described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).

 ### Example Rule

 ```yaml